cs224/weisser-zwerg-dev-indie-web-sources/site/src/posts/ecb-negative-interest-rates-tltro-iii.md

 ### Conclusions

 To conclude, in my understanding, this means that banks get used to receiving 0.5% "reward" when they accept money.
 Superficially there is talk of
-"passing on the ECB's penalty interest" to clients of the bans, but the reality is quite different!
-The banks do not have to pay any negative interest at all and are even pampered by the ECB with at least 0.5% remuneration for every euro they accept from the ECB!
+"passing on the ECB's penalty interest" to clients of the banks, but the reality is quite different!
+The banks do not have to pay any negative interest at all and are even **pampered** by the ECB with at least 0.5% remuneration for every euro they accept from the ECB!
 Why would the bank still accept money from customers like you and me without charging 0.5%?
 The bank is used to that from the ECB.
 This is a business model and not a "legitimate passing on of own costs"!